huggingface/hub-docs/docs/hub/models-uploading.md

 There are several ways to upload models to the Hub and get download metrics, described below.

-- In case your model comes from a library that has [built-in support](#upload-from-a-library-with-built-in-support), one can use the existing methods, including `trust_remote_code=True`.
+- In case your model is designed for a library that has [built-in support](#upload-from-a-library-with-built-in-support), you can use the methods provided by the library.
+Custom models that use `trust_remote_code=True` can also leverage these methods.
 - In case your model is a custom PyTorch model, one can leverage the [`PyTorchModelHubMixin` class](#upload-a-pytorch-model-using-huggingface_hub) as it allows to add `from_pretrained`, `push_to_hub` and [automated download metrics](https://huggingface.co/docs/hub/models-download-stats) capabilities to any `nn.Module` class, just like models in the Transformers, Diffusers and Timm libraries.
 - In addition to programmatic uploads, you can always use the [web interface](#using-the-web-interface).